 If you are a victim of a refinery accident, then read this review to know more about why you need some experienced personal injury lawyers, and then come in for a free case review with one of our attorneys.

 A refinery accident is when injury or destruction of property occurs as a direct result of the oil refinery process.
-The complex refinery process means that accidents can occur for many different reasons, such as explosions, gas leaks, fires, acid leaks, chemical spillages, and many others.
-Some of the worst refinery accidents in recent memory have resulted in huge fatalities and have been widely reported by media outlets.
+The complex refinery process means that accidents can occur for many reasons, such as explosions, gas leaks, fires, acid leaks, chemical spillages, etc. Some of the worst refinery accidents in recent memory have resulted in huge fatalities and have been widely reported by media outlets.

 in 2015, a Torrance gasoline processing machine at an oil refinery exploded.
 The blast sent chemical-laden ash and fumes skywards and onto homes surrounding the Torrance fire zone.
 A large piece of damaged machinery was blasted away.
 This object landed near a tank with gallons of toxic hydrofluoric acid that could have created a massive explosion if it had been penetrated and exposed to oxygen.